iagtech/dep-check/README.md

-# IAG Benefits, LLC Maintenane Bitbucket Pipeline Dependency Checker Container (iagllctech/dep-check-pipeline)
+# IAG Benefits, LLC Bitbucket Pipeline Dependency Checker Container (iagllctech/dep-check-pipeline)

 This repository provides a daily updated version of OWASP's Dependency Checker command line utility usable in bitbucket pipelines (or any other pipeline).